The Better Angels of Our Nature: Influences

 Because of the interdisciplinary nature of the book, Pinker uses a range of sources from different fields.
 Particular attention is paid to philosopher Thomas Hobbes who Pinker argues has been undervalued.
 Pinker's use of "un-orthodox" thinkers follows directly from his observation that the data on violence contradict our current expectations.
 In an earlier work, Pinker characterized the general misunderstanding concerning Hobbes:

 Pinker also references ideas from occasionally overlooked contemporary academics, for example the works of political scientist John Mueller and sociologist Norbert Elias, among others.
-The extent of Elias' influence on Pinker can be adduced from the title of Chapter 3, which is taken from the title of Elias' seminal The Civilizing Process.
+The extent of Elias's influence on Pinker can be adduced from the title of Chapter 3, which is taken from the title of Elias's seminal The Civilizing Process.
 Pinker also draws upon the work of international relations scholar Joshua Goldstein.
 They co-wrote a New York Times op-ed article titled "War Really Is Going Out of Style" that summarizes many of their shared views, and appeared together at Harvard's Institute of Politics to answer questions from academics and students concerning their similar thesis.